 The issue with this specific business model is that it is oversaturated.

-Because everyone nowadays has an eCommerce brand, it might be challenging to get your new online business noticed by potential buyers.
+Because building an eCommerce brand has gone so mainstream, it might be challenging to get your new online business noticed by potential buyers.

 The competition is intense, and if you’re not passionate about your business, you’re unlikely to be prepared to commit the money and time required to succeed.